What Do Solar Sales Representative or Assessor Do?

 - Salesforce.com Salesforce CRM

-How do I Become a Solar Sales Representative or Assessor?
+How to Become a Solar Sales Representative or Assessor

-What work experience do I need to become a Solar Sales Representative or Assessor?
+How Long Does it Take to Become a Solar Sales Representative or Assessor?

 Image Credit: Nick Nijhuis via Attribution-ShareAlike 4.0 International (CC BY-SA 4.0)